 Avoiding a rehab is a major advantage.
 There is no travel, high expenses, safety concerns, or anxiety about living with strangers.

-Most clinical trial evidence suggests that The Sinclair Methodit may have a success rate of about 80%.1 That’s much higher than the apparent 5% success rate of A.A.
+Most clinical trial evidence suggests that the Sinclair Methodit may have a success rate of about 80%.1 That’s much higher than the 5% success rate of A.A.
+It has a self-reported success rate of about 5 %.
+That’s only one out of 20!

 Why Isn’t the Method More Widely Used?